 |6.30pm - 7.45pm||General||Juliette|

-(All passes can be purchased online by pressing Book a Class above, or at the studio before class).
+(All passes can be purchased online by pressing Book a Class in the top right corner; or at the studio before class).

 WELCOME PASS ~ For your first week, enjoy a week of unlimited yoga for $25, to try all the classes & teachers.